 What about legal costs?

-Typically the costs of conducting a class action are apportioned across all group members, regardless of whether they have retained a lawyer or not.
-Generally, if the claim is successful the Court orders the majority of those costs to be paid by the defendants.
+Typically the costs of conducting a class action are apportioned across all group members in the event of a successful outcome, regardless of whether they have retained a lawyer or not.
+If these claims are successful the Court will ordinarily order the majority of those costs to be paid by the defendants.

-If you would like more information regarding the class action or our No Win, No Fee agreement, please contact us: firstname.lastname@example.org or 1800 810 812 or check out our Frequently Asked Questions.
+If you would like more information regarding the class action or our No Win, No Fee Client Agreement, please contact us: firstname.lastname@example.org or 1800 810 812 or check out our Frequently Asked Questions.